Public Transit Places

 Initial Place Measurement

-• The size of the station and the median visits per 1k square foot of space calculated based on other focused transit stations in the same market.
+• The size of the station and the median visits per 1,000 square feet of space calculated based on other focused transit stations in the same market.

-• Majority of the unfocused transit stations fall within this category – around 98%
+• The majority of the unfocused transit stations fall within this category -- around 98%

-Once this is complete, basic visitation is understood for each transit station.
+Once this is complete, base visitation is established for each transit station.

 Station Mapping

-While Motionworks has onboarded transit stations as Motionworks Places in our database, these places need to be mapped appropriately to the stations as they are represented in the first party ridership data.
-For example, one place can be associated to multiple stations that are interconnected (e.g., a station complex).
-This step is done by first programmatically intersecting the station coordinates to place polygons and then manually reviewing the mapping.
+Motionworks has onboarded transit stations as Places in the Motionworks database, and these places are mapped to the stations as they are represented in the first-party ridership data.
+One place can be associated with multiple stations that are interconnected (e.g., a station complex).
+This mapping is done by first programmatically intersecting the station coordinates to place polygons and then manually reviewing the results.
 For example, in New York City, the 14th St / 6th Ave (L) Station is mapped to 4 station counts from NYC MTA data.

 As part of this ongoing process, Motionworks has added all known rail stations to our Place database for existing public transit operators.
-We will continuously monitor transit systems for new stations and add them on a rolling basis as they open.
+Motionworks continuously monitors transit systems for new stations and adds them on a rolling basis as they open.

 Ridership Data Standardization

-Once the base visitation of the transit stations is understood and the transit stations are mapped appropriately, Motionworks then calculates a value to use for scaling the base visitation of any transit station for which first party data is available.
-Motionworks uses the FTA NTD monthly data for systems where ridership data is not available on a monthly basis.
-For all other systems where first party data is available on a monthly (or more often) basis, Motionworks uses that data.
+Once base visitation is established and station mapping is complete, Motionworks calculates a scaling value for any transit station where first-party data is available.
+Motionworks uses FTA NTD monthly data for systems where ridership data is not available on a monthly basis.
+For systems where first-party data is available on a monthly or more frequent basis, Motionworks uses that data directly.

 When data is not available on a monthly (or more often) basis

-As mentioned above, in this case, Motionworks relies on first party data from the FTA NTD, which provides total monthly boardings by system and mode.
-We estimate the total number of entrances and exits (i.e., visits) to the stations of a system that we have in our places database by the following formula (SystemVisits = SystemBoardings x 2 x CoverageRatio), In this formula, CoverageRatio is the percentage of the stations that we cover in our database.
+In this case, Motionworks relies on the FTA NTD, which provides total monthly boardings by system and mode.
+Motionworks estimates the total number of entrances and exits (i.e., visits) to the stations of a system using the following formula: SystemVisits = SystemBoardings x 2 x CoverageRatio.
+CoverageRatio is the percentage of the stations that Motionworks covers in its database.
 Since Motionworks has onboarded all available stations for systems that are measured, the coverage ratio is 100%.

-In the formula, multiplication by 2 is to convert boardings to total visits to the system, one visit at the origin station, one visit at the destination station, and two visits at the transfer station.
-Once these system-wide visits by month and mode (e.g., Light Rail, or Commuter Rail, etc.) are understood, they are distributed to individual stations.
-Knowing the relative yearly ridership for each station for a specific year and the modes serviced at the station, we distribute the total system-wide monthly visits for a specific mode from FTA NTD data proportionately onto each station.
-Once complete, this will leave us with a monthly visitation for each station.
+The multiplication by 2 converts boardings to total visits -- one visit at the origin station and one visit at the destination station.
+Once system-wide visits by month and mode are understood, Motionworks distributes them to individual stations.
+Using the relative yearly ridership for each station and the modes serviced at each station, Motionworks distributes the system-wide monthly visits proportionately onto each station.
+Once complete, this produces a monthly visitation estimate for each station.

 When data is available on a monthly (or more often) basis

-As mentioned above, in this case, Motionworks relies on the first party data from the individual transit system source.
-There are fewer steps needed since the first party data is provided and can be directly applied to the matching station.
-Depending on the system, the formula for these stations could be based on boardings (visits = boardings * 2) or ons-and-offs (visits = ons-and-offs).
-Also taken into consideration are places that can be mapped to multiple stations.
-Once complete, this will leave us with monthly visitation for each station.
+In this case, Motionworks relies on the first-party data from the individual transit system source.
+There are fewer steps needed since the first-party data can be directly applied to the matching station.
+Depending on the system, the formula for these stations is based on boardings (visits = boardings x 2) or ons-and-offs (visits = ons + offs).
+Motionworks also accounts for places that map to multiple stations.
+Once complete, this produces a monthly visitation estimate for each station.

 Calculating Factors

-• Apply a factor of 2 to the source observation data for the weekly average in that month, as well as to day of week and hour of day estimates.
+• Apply a factor of 2.0 to the observed data for the weekly average in that month, as well as to day-of-week and hour-of-day estimates

 Factor Imputation/Expansion

-There are situations where the first party data is incomplete.
-For example, we can have factors for certain time periods, but not for all.
-When this happens, the factors for missing weeks are estimated as the median factor of the last existing 8 weeks.
-If this still results in missing factors, we impute with the median factor of the next existing 8 weeks.
-This will ensure that at a factor is applied, based on our best estimate, to the entire history of a scaled place.
+There are situations where first-party data is incomplete.
+For example, factors may exist for certain time periods but not for all.
+When this happens, Motionworks estimates the missing factors as the median factor of the last 8 available weeks.
+If this still results in missing factors, Motionworks imputes with the median factor of the next 8 available weeks.
+This ensures that a factor is applied, based on the best available estimate, to the entire history of a scaled place.

 Final Visitation

-Once the above steps to generate base visitation, map station records, standardize ridership, and generate factors are complete, Motionworks uses the output to scale the base visitation of the place accordingly and generate the final visitation that gets reported.
+Once the above steps to generate base visitation, map station records, standardize ridership, and generate factors are complete, Motionworks applies the factors to scale the base visitation accordingly and produce the final visit estimates reported in the product.

 Transit Stats